sanket9006/2020-interns/README.md

+### Aw we were not allowded to use any third part libraries that's why I switched to R language insteed of python as R language has inbuilt function plot() which doesn't require any third party library

 ### ROUND 1: ASSIGNMENT (SUBMISSON IN GIT HUB)

 `Deadline of submission of assignment = Wednesday, 22nd July 2020 @ 12 Noon`